Getting Started¶

 |---|---|

-| Id | Unique string ID — use the context menu Set Id to filename to set it automatically |
+| Id | Unique string ID.
+Fill it in yourself, or use the Set Id to filename context-menu action described below |

 | Prefab Game Object | The prefab that will be spawned in-game |